Letters of recommendation

 If I do these things, am I guaranteed to get a letter from you?

-Email me directly with the following information:
+Email me with the following information:

 - some basic information about you (how we know each other, some assignments/projects you worked on with me that demonstrate the development of your skills and abilities)